Triggers And Coping Strategies For Depression Worksheet

 About This Worksheet

 This is the Triggers and Coping Strategies for Depression worksheet.
-This worksheet addresses triggers for depression.
-It also addresses coping strategies a person with depression can use to feel better.
+This worksheet helps people confront their triggers for depression and how their depression affects them each day.
+It also addresses coping strategies a person with depression can use to feel better, along with unhealthy habits they should avoid.

 Adults with depression can learn more about their condition with this worksheet.
 It can be helpful in individual and group counseling sessions.